To register for these classes, please click on the ‘application form’ tab located on the homepage

 If I have taken another massage course from another person, can I receive a discount?

 No, there is no discount for graduates from another massage program.

 Is there testing?

-Yes, there are written tests during the week along with a final test on the last day of class.
+Yes, there are written tests during the course.
 There are also hands on tests with the horses during the course.
 This ensures that those individuals that do not test well with written tests have an opportunity to do well with the hands on work – this hands on work is more heavily valued as the horses are the clients and aiding them in their well being is ultimately the most important aspect of the course.

 Do I need to bring anything with me?

 A hat and sunscreen (for working outside – weather permitting)